apache/incubator-graphar/README.rst

 Welcome to GraphAr (short for "Graph Archive"), an open source, standardized file format for graph data storage and retrieval.

+Join our `Weekly Community Meeting`_ to learn more about GraphAr and get involved! :trumpet:

 What is GraphAr?
 -----------------